trizz/PiLed/README.md

 The `run` script is added because I'm lazy.
 Just give it exec permissions and you can run the examples just by typing `./run fade`.

 ### Please note!
-This are just samples to make myself familier with Python and controlling the RGB strip.
+This are just samples to make myself familiar with Python and controlling the RGB strip.
 The scripts aren't free of bugs and aren't a complete product (more a proof of concept).
-I've published these so others can have a quick start, because, apart from the light-painting article mentioned earlier, I cound't find any good examples.
+I've published these so others can have a quick start, because, apart from the light-painting article mentioned earlier, I couldn't find any good examples.
 Please feel free to do with it whatever you want.

 ### License
 The scripts are licensed under the MIT-license.